bitmagier/q-learning/doc/tensorflow_install.md

 # Software framework stack

+- Python
-# Tensorflow for CUDA
+- Tensorflow
+- CUDA or ROCm framework (optional)

+## A: Quick and easy install

+For a quick & simple install just follow the official tensorflow guides and use the way via a python wheel package.
+If you do so, then you can quit reading that file here.

-## Build Tensorflow 2.12 for Nvidia GPU / CUDA 11.8
+## B: Build Tensorflow 2.12 for Nvidia GPU / CUDA 11.8

   - Ubuntu jammy
   - Python 3.10
   - bazelisk
+  - GCC 11.3

 ### CUDA 11.8
    ```sh